giglabo/file-uploader/README.md

 ## Commercial License

-GigaLabo File Uploader is available under two licenses:
+GigLabo File Uploader is available under two licenses:

 - **Open Source** - GPL-V3 for personal and open-source projects
 - **Commercial** - One-time fee of €500 for business use